joe-herman/cap-coding-challenge/NOTES.md

 I will use **Python** because why not?

-I'll **dockerize the app** and installation since Python dependencies are particularly annoying to keep portable.
+I'll **Dockerize the app** and installation since Python dependencies are particularly annoying to keep portable.

 All operational things (build, run, test, etc.) should be contained in a single **`Makefile`**.